"We have a great product, but I don’t know how to sell it. I hate selling."

 Give your customers more time to pay.
 PayPal Credit, Klarna’s Smooth payments let your customers buy now, but pay later.

 Make sure your checkout is very fast and optimized for both desktop browsers and mobile buyers.
+See if you can diversify your checkout to make sure none of your clients leave because they can’t use their favourite payment method.

 Comprehensive product info